 This project is in line with (and inspired by) Tom Steinberg of mySociety’s proposals for a component strategy last July, in which he wrote, "The Components will talk to each other, and to the rest of the web using simple open schemas which will evolve as they are built.
 Where possible we’ll pick up popular data standards and re-use those, rather than building anything ourselves."
 Indeed, Popolo re-uses at least nine existing standards.

-We have begun reaching out to other groups to make Popolo a truly community-driven standard, and we hope to move out of draft into version 1.0 in time for Transparency Camp.
-We’ve already got early feedback on our News Challenge idea about better data standards.
+We have begun reaching out to other groups to make Popolo a truly community-driven specification, and we hope to move out of draft into version 1.0 in time for Transparency Camp.
+We’ve already got early feedback on our News Challenge idea about better data specifications.
 Popolo’s documentation is licensed under Creative Commons and is managed on GitHub.
-For the Ruby on Rails enthusiasts out there, there is an implementation of the Popolo standard as a Ruby on Rails engine on GitHub as well, for you to re-use in your projects.
+For the Ruby on Rails enthusiasts out there, there is an implementation of the Popolo specification as a Ruby on Rails engine on GitHub as well, for you to re-use in your projects.

 Check out PPF’s corresponding announcement on their blog.